 First things first: the epidural.
 It’s one of the most common forms of medication in labor, but how exactly does an epidural work?

-Epidural anesthesia is a regional anesthesia that blocks pain in a particular region of the body, with the end goal of providing “analgesia”—aka pain relief—opposed to a true anesthesia that leads to a total lack of feeling.
+Epidural anesthesia is regional anesthesia that blocks pain in a particular region of the body, with the end goal of providing “analgesia”—aka pain relief—opposed to true anesthesia that leads to a total lack of feeling.
 An epidural blocks the nerve impulses from the lower spinal segments, which results in a decreased sensation in the lower half of the body.

 Now back to the idea of waiting.

 Let’s talk about what it means to “labor down”.

 Once you’re in active labor, your cervix will soften and start to dilate to prepare for the baby to make their way down into the birth canal.
 Once you reach the 10-centimeter milestone, it’s a good indication that the baby will be there so soon!

 But don’t pop the champagne just yet…